coheia/simple-http-service/README.md

 ### **Manage CRUD API - "Projects" example**

-The following code manages a CRUD API by creating a ProjectService class that extends a ProtectedService (the prev example).
+The following code manages a CRUD API by creating a ProjectService class that extends a ProtectedService (the JWT example).
 The code removes the authorization header when the request does not require authentication, which is the case for the `getProjects` and `getProject` methods.
 The code also includes methods for creating, updating, and deleting projects, which make use of the ProtectedService's `post`, `put`, and `delete` methods.

 ```typescript
 import { ProtectedService, TOKEN } from './ProtectedService'